restezconnectes/send-pdf-for-contact-form-7/readme.txt

 2. View general settings
 3. Preparation view of your PDF

+== Contribute ==
+You can contribute with code, issues and ideas at the [GitHub repository](https://github.com/Florent73/send-pdf-for-contact-form-7).

+If you like it, a review is appreciated :)

 == Frequently Asked Questions ==

 = Is there a tutorial? =